Airbnb Case Study

 -

-To protect the host, what other safety provisions can Airbnb make to allow access to this wise guest?
+To protect the host, what other safety measures can Airbnb implement to allow this wise guest access?

 -